• Skip to primary navigation

 3. Do it yourself

 You’ll find a wealth of online recipes for moisturizers, deodorants, and so much more online that are far less toxic than store-bought personal care products.
-Making them will save you money and might save your health.
+Making them will save you money and may save your health.
 Extra-virgin organic coconut oil, for instance, makes a very versatile product for skin, teeth, and more.
 Researchers found this oil is incredibly well absorbed, moisturizes skin, and benefits a number of skin conditions including atopic dermatitis.
 [18]

 4. Scrutinize ingredients closely